 A bond is a contract which allows the recipient (the employer) to bring a claim against the bondsman (a bank or insurance company) if a ‘trigger event’ occurs during the construction project.
-They often expire at practical completion of the works and are limited to claims up to 10% of the contract price.
+The precise rules for bringing a claim depend on the words of the bond itself.

 The UK construction industry has a long and rather unhappy experience with performance bonds.
 These bonds are conditional bonds – the condition being that the employer has to prove: